Xiongfeng-Jin/PYNQ/docs/source/pynq_overlays/zcu104/zcu104_base_overlay.rst

 environment immediately after the system boots.

-Board peripherals typically include GPIO devices (LEDs, Switches, Buttons), Video, Audio, and other custom interfaces.
+Board peripherals typically include GPIO devices (LEDs, Switches, Buttons), Video, and other custom interfaces.

 As the base overlay includes IP for the peripherals on a board, it can also be used as a reference design for creating new customized overlays.